cbrake/alarm-gateway/README.md

 ## Gateway

+### Config file

 This is the device this program runs on (Beaglebone, etc).
-Copy the config-example.js to config.js and modify for your setup.
+Copy the [config-example.js](https://github.com/cbrake/alarm-gateway/blob/master/config-example.js) to config.js and modify for your setup.

 The gateway simply monitors text on the serial port.
 If it sees the word STATE in any of the messages, it sends emails, and optionally a configured message.

+### Install dependencies and run

 on the Gateway system (can be beaglebone):